Rrrinav/meow/README.md

 A common cli utility as a wrapper over 'cat' command and some more features I personally need.

 > [!WARNING]
 > This is for linux only.
 > This is for my personal use.
-If it fits your usecase use it.
+If it fits your use-case, use it.

 ---